Rose22/arch_bootstrap_steamos_vr/README.md

 - steam running on it's own user account, in gamescope, in steamOS mode (with the steamOS ui)
 - a minimal display manager with autologin to the gamescope session
 - enables sshd by default so you can log in remotely
-- tigervnc so you can use graphical applications remotely
+- tigervnc so you can use graphical applications remotely inside the steam account, without having to switch to desktop
 - wivrn
 - wlx-overlay-s set up in a specific way that allows using it in steamOS mode
 - wayvr-dashboard